craftingcity/The-Known-World/Notes on the Multiverse/The Alaturmenian/Inner/Alaturmen/Places/Southwestern Central/Regions of SWC/Kailkeep/zz_ Kailkeep Clues, Nodes, and Notes.md

 	- Beware the puppet, his game costs more than it's worth.
 (Montal, Golopak, Arthurian)
 	- The Blood Bowls are stalking grounds.
 Beware.
 (Desertspeech)
 	- Find Mercy.
 (Any)
+	- The construct will crush you.
+(Arthurian, Golopak)
+	-

 date: Unknown
 title: Harmful Falsehoods